mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 Logging in confirmed:

--the H2 server is running
+- the H2 server is running

--the directory where data is stored is configured correctly
+- the directory where data is stored is configured correctly

--the JDBC URL is correct
+- the JDBC URL is correct